bonni208/Business_Ethics/Business_Ethics.md

 >
 > Psychological appeals form the basis of the most successful ads.
 Going beyond the standard ad pitch about the product’s advantages, **psychological appeal** try to reach our self-esteem and persuade us that we will feel better about ourselves if we use certain products.
 If advertising frames the purchase of a popular toy as the act of a loving parent rather than an extravagance, for instance, consumers may buy it not because their child needs it but because it makes them feel good about what generous parents they are.
 This is how psychological appeals become successful, and when they do work, this often constitutes a victory for the power of psychological persuasion at the expense of ethical truthfulness.

 This is Dr. B breaking in here.
 Please don't tell my father-in-law (who worked for McDonald's corporate for more than 30 years) about what I'm sharing next.
 McDonald's has been one of the companies who gets criticized for their happy meals and ways they market toward children.
-Here's an example of one of their advertisements around the movie Sing and getting kids to want to get the latest happy meal.
+Here's an example of one of their advertisements featuring characters from the movie Sing.

 !?[Sing commercial with happy meal](https://youtu.be/xW436C-7wNc?si=cDNhgIhVUnfSAVS-)

+How does this commercial potentially exploit **psychological vulnerabilities** and make use of a **psychological appeal**?

+[[ ]] By suggesting that the Happy Meal is an essential need for children.
+[[ ]] By using the fear of missing out on popular movie toys to encourage purchases.
+[[X]] By appealing to parents' desires to make their children happy and be seen as generous.
+[[ ]] By misleading consumers about the nutritional value of the meal.

 > Purchases are also affected by our notion of what constitutes a necessity versus a luxury, and that perception often differs across generations.
 Older consumers today can probably remember when a cell phone was considered a luxury, for instance, rather than a necessity for every schoolchild.
 On the other hand, many younger consumers consider the purchase of a landline unnecessary, whereas some older people still use a conventional phone as their main or even preferred means of communication.
 The cars and suburban homes that were once considered essential purchases for every young family are slowly becoming luxuries, replaced, for many millennials, by travel.
 Generational differences like these are carefully studied by advertisers who are anxious to make use of psychological appeals in their campaigns.
 >